Understanding Address Parsing, Standardization, and Delivery Verification APIs

 Melissa COVID-19 Service Donations

-- TomTom – TomTom Online Search’s geocoding request feature offers an easy-to-use solution for cleaning address data and building a database of geocoded locations.
+- TomTom: TomTom Online Search’s geocoding request feature provides an easy-to-use solution for cleaning address data and building a geocoded location database.